Hodge theory on ALG$^*$ manifolds: Applications

 \subsection{Existence of harmonic functions}

-\begin{proof}[Proof of Theorem \ref{t:ehf}] If $k=0$, then $h_k=1$ is the required harmonic function.
-So we assume that $k \ge 1$.
-From Subsection \ref{ss:a1I}, we see that the function $r^k e^{\i k \theta_1}$ is a harmonic function on the model space $\widehat{\fM}$.
+\begin{proof}[Proof of Theorem \ref{t:ehf}] From Subsection \ref{ss:a1I}, we see that the function $r^k e^{\i k \theta_1}$ is a harmonic function on the model space $\widehat{\fM}$.
 Moreover, it descends to $\fM$ by our assumption.
 Let $\psi$ be a cut-off function on $X$ such that

 Since

 for all $l\in\dN_0$, and $\fs(x)\equiv r(x)\cdot V^{\frac{1}{2}}(x)$, we have